-This morning, for example, our hotel (the Masseria Cervarolo; I highly recommend!) laid out a selection of at least six different cake varieties for breakfast, in addition to a host of fresh fruits from their on-site fruit trees, meats, cheeses, yogurt, and bread and jams.
-And they made one of the best cappuccinos I’ve had.
-I tried 2 different cakes this morning, apple and banana/plum, and both were excellent.
-The apple, in particular, was spectacular.
-A soft crumb with slices of apples nestled into the batter, and a crumbly crunchy sugar top.
-Heaven, for sure.
+Every morning, our hotel (the Masseria Cervarolo; I highly recommend!) laid out a selection of at least six different cake varieties for breakfast, in addition to a host of fresh fruits from their on-site fruit trees, meats, cheeses, yogurt, and bread and jams.
+They also made one of the best cappuccinos I’ve had.

-First, we make a simple butter-based cake batter.
+First, we make a simple buttermilk-based almond cake batter.
 You’ll need a hand or stand mixer to get the appropriate amount of air whipped into it.
 I tend to prefer hand-whisk-able batters over mixer ones, but sometimes, you gotta do what you gotta do for the appropriate cake reward.

 Yes, I said jammy puddles.

-I brought this cake into work on a Monday morning, and it was gone by 10 a.m.
+I brought this plum coffee cake into work on a Monday morning back when I first created the recipe, and it was gone by 10 a.m.
 I think that means the Italians have it right: more people should have cake for breakfast.
-Please let it be you on this lovely weekend.
+Please let it be you very, very soon.

 For the cake: